RMS Queen Mary Home

 She frequently serves as a shooting location for various films and documentaries depicting other liners, such as the legendary Titanic.
 Films such as The Poseidon Adventure and S.O.S.
 Titanic are included among these.

 In recent years, concern has been expressed over the level of care, upkeep, and maintenance which the Queen Mary has received.
-Faced with another round of economic ‘lean times’ in the wake of the 2008 world financial crisis, the ship has been taken over by new owners.
-Hopes are high that her owners, working in conjunction with the City of Long Beach, can maintain the ship and continue to make her an enjoyable, historically sensitive, and financially viable tourist attraction.
+Faced with another round of economic ‘lean times’ in the wake of the 2008 world financial crisis, the ship was taken over by new owners.
+Hopes ran high that her owners, working in conjunction with the City of Long Beach, could maintain the ship and continue to make her an enjoyable, historically sensitive, and financially viable tourist attraction.

 Captains of the Queen Mary